9 Facts about T Natarajan: The new Indian pacer on the blocks

 T Natarajan was not a very renowned name in the Indian domestic circuit.
-However, the young pacer made giant strides in last 6 months to suddenly come in the reckoning of the national side.
-Now, the 25-year-old is all set to become a household name after being roped in by an IPL franchise.
+However, the young pacer made giant strides to suddenly come in the limelight.
+Now, the 27-year-old is all set to become a household name after being roped in by an IPL franchise.
 The 2017 IPL auctions brought some brilliant news for the pacer as he bagged a whopping INR 3 crore deal with Kings XI Punjab.

 He had started off with a modest base price of 10 Lakh and ended up getting something 30 times the actual value.
 While one might wonder they know all about him, there still remains many untold facts about the lad from Tamil Nadu.
 Here are some of the most exciting facts about T Natarajan – the new Indian pacer on the blocks: